sodexx7/BlockMagic_Swap/EquitySwapIntro.md

 # Equity Swap Intro

 The application will act like an Escrow for market participants willing to enter into a Swap contract.
-We are firstly focusing on Equity swap contract.
+We are firstly focusing on Price Return Swap.

 ## Participants